dita-community/dita-community-ot-plugins/README.md

 **NOTE:** 27 May 2022: Renamed branch "master" to "main", set "develop" as default branch.

-To update your local clone, follow these instructions:
+To update your local clone, run these git commands:

 ```
 git branch -m master main